28 Sep Best Ever Chocolate Chip Cookies

 2 large eggs, beaten

-- In a large mixing bowl cream butter, both sugars and vanilla until light and fluffy.
+- In a large mixing bowl cream together butter, both sugars and vanilla for 2-3 minutes until light and fluffy.
 Add the beaten eggs and beat well.

 - Stir in the chocolate chips and nuts.

 - Drop tablespoonfuls of dough onto the prepared baking tray.
 Allow some space inbetween the cookies as they will spread.
 Bake for 8-10 minutes.